raku-community-modules/Testo/README.md

     is-eqv (1, 2).Seq, (1, 2); # test fails; unlike Test.pm6's `is-deeply`

     # execute a program with some args and STDIN input and smartmatch its
-    # STDERR, STDOUT, and exit status:
+    # STDERR, STDOUT, and exit-code:
     is-run $*EXECUTABLE, :in<hi!>, :args['-e', 'say $*IN.uc'],
         :out(/'HI!'/), 'can say hi';